Royalty Free Sound Effects & Sound Libraries

 KZ ZS 10 PRO X

 Prefer something smaller than over-ear headphones?
 I totally understand, and I recently discovered these tiny headphones that seem to be the go-to for many creatives out there.
-It’s amazing how great they sound and how comfortable they are, and they’re also super light – perfect not only for editing, but also for recording sounds.
-When I have them perfectly placed in my ear, I don’t hear anything else.
+It's amazing how great they sound and how comfortable they are, and they're also super light - perfect not only for editing, but also for recording sounds.
+When I have them perfectly placed in my ear, I don't hear anything else.
 Check out our video where we feature these headphones in my EDC sling bag kit.
 You can skip to the third minute!
 The impedance of these headphones are 25 ohm.
+However, it's questionable to edit or listen with such headphones for hours when they are so far in our ears.
+So, please use them with caution.

 Audio-Technica ATH-M50x: Pro Studio on the Go